Design Optimization Using Lookup Table Requirements for Gain Scheduling (GUI)

 warnState = warning('query', 'Simulink:Engine:SolverMinStepSizeWarn'); warning('off', 'Simulink:Engine:SolverMinStepSizeWarn');

-In the Response Optimization tool, click Optimize.
-The ship heading angle does not meet the required step response envelope, as can be seen in the step response plot in Response Optimization tool and in the Optimization Progress dialog, where the value at the last iteration is still positive, which indicates violation of the requirement.
+In the Response Optimizer, click Optimize.
+The ship heading angle does not meet the required step response envelope, as can be seen in the step response plot in the Response Optimizer app and in the Optimization Progress dialog, where the value at the last iteration is still positive, which indicates violation of the requirement.
 The requirement for safe acceleration is also not met, as seen in the Optimization Progress dialog, where the value at the last iteration is also positive.

 To try to meet the design requirements, use the optimization result from above as the start point, and tune additional variables.
 Add breakpoints